GoogleCloudPlatform/terraform-google-apphub/README.md

 ### APIs

-A project with the following APIs enabled must be used to host the resources of this module:
+A project with the following APIs enabled must be used as host project for this
+ module:

-- Google Cloud Storage JSON API: `storage-api.googleapis.com`
+- Google AppHub API: `apphub.googleapis.com`

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.